Skip to content

 The attestation document is signed using COSE (CBOR Object Signing and Encryption) with the NSM's private key.

-Step 3: Verify the attestation document
+3. Verify the attestation document

 The CLI verifies the attestation document: